How to File a DBA in Massachusetts

 What is a DBA?

-When a business wants to operate under a name other than their legal name, the state of Massachusetts, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of Massachusetts, like most states, requires the business to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

-The cost to register a Trade Name varies by location, but is typically between $30 and $50.
+The cost to register a Trade Name varies by city but is typically between $30 and $65.
 The name will need to be renewed every four years.

-What are the steps to file a DBA in Maryland?
+What are the steps to file a DBA in Massachusetts?

-Before filing the form, be sure to have the form notarized.
+Before signing the form, be sure to have the form notarized.
 Most Town or City clerk offices have a notary on site.